kossiitkgp/KOSS-Selection-Tasks/Teaching/Python/Async Await Python.md

 This task, enlists the async await feature in Python.

-This task contains three parts of subtasks that needs to be completed for implementing Async Await in Python.

 ## Background:

 Python provides parallel programming using threads and multiprocessing.
 However, due to Global Interpreter Lock, Python cannot provide parallelism similar to what multi-threading works in other languages, such as Java/C++.